Lagrangian versus Eulerian Methods for Toroidally-Magnetized Isothermal Disks: Methods Tests

 \section{Methods \&\ Tests}

 We initialize the test problem from G25, to which we refer for details.
 Briefly, we evolve the equations of ideal MHD without self-gravity in an analytic Keplerian potential with $G=M=1$, with an inner outflow/sink boundary at $r_{0}=1$ and initial uniform gas density $\rho_{0}=1$, velocity ${\bf v}_{0} = v_{\phi,0} \hat{\phi}$, $v_{\phi,0} = \sqrt{G M R_{\rm circ}}/R$ with $R_{\rm circ} = 16\,r_{0}$ and $R$ the cylindrical radius, and ${\bf B}_{0} = B_{\phi,0}\,\hat{\phi}$, $B_{\phi,0} = 0.0045$, outside of an initial ``tapering'' region (at $R < 8\,R_{0}$) defined in G25.
-The equation-of-state is set to be strictly locally-isothermal with $h \equiv c_{s}/v_{K} = c_{s}\,\sqrt{R/GM}= 0.05$, with a minimum $c_{s,\,{\rm min}} \approx 0.003$.
+The equation-of-state is set to be strictly locally-isothermal with $h \equiv c_{s}/v_{K} = c_{s}\,\sqrt{R/GM}= 0.05$, where $h = H_{\rm thermal}/R$ by definition (with $H_{\rm thermal} = c_{s}/\Omega$ the thermal scale-height), with a minimum $c_{s,\,{\rm min}} \approx 0.003$.
 The outer boundary is open but we only initialize gas out to a radius where the free-fall time is long compared to the time to which we evolve the simulations, so it has no effect.
 We implement this in the code GIZMO \citep{hopkins:gizmo},\footnote{A public version of the code \citep{hopkins:gizmo.public.release} is available at \gizmourl.} using the second-order reconstruction and HLLD solver.
+By ``strictly locally-isothermal,'' we mean that the code does not solve the full energy equation; rather, it enforces a fixed temperature $T(R)$ that varies with orbital radius.
 GIZMO is a multi-method code and we consider several different numerical methods: our default setup uses the meshless finite-mass (MFM) method for consistency with \citet{hopkins:superzoom.disk}, but we also consider meshless finite-volume (MFV) and (low-resolution-only) fixed Cartesian-mesh simulations.
-We also consider MFM with both the constrained-gradient CG-MHD \citep{hopkins:cg.mhd.gizmo} reconstruction method as used in \citet{hopkins:superzoom.disk}, or without this as in \citet{hopkins:mhd.gizmo}.
+We also consider MFM with both the constrained-gradient CG-MHD \citep{hopkins:cg.mhd.gizmo} reconstruction method as used in \citet{hopkins:superzoom.disk}, or without CG-MHD (in which case we employ the standard Dedner divergence-suppression scheme) as in \citet{hopkins:mhd.gizmo}.
 We analyze the gas around $R_{\rm circ}$, as G25: defining ``collapse'' by the evolution of $H_{\rho}/R$, the density scale-height (defined as the median mass-weighted $|z|$ in a narrow annulus around $R_{\rm circ}$) and $H_{B}/R$, the \Alf\ scale-height defined by $H_{B} \equiv v_{A,\,\phi} / \Omega = |B_{\phi}|/\sqrt{\rho}\,\Omega$ where $B_{\phi}$ is measured in a small cylindrical ring with vertical extent $-H_{\rho}/2 < z < H_{\rho}/2$.
 The thermal scale-height $H_{\rm thermal}/R = c_{s}/v_{K} \equiv h = 0.05$, by construction.
 We also consider a test where $H_{\rm thermal}$ is set much smaller (intentionally unresolveable), multiplying $c_{s}$ and therefore $h$ uniformly by $0.002$ (so $h=10^{-4}$).